Ali-Fartoot/Presage/README.md

-Sure, here's the improved version of your README file:

----

 # Presage

 Presage is an API-driven application utilizing **FastAPI** and **Large Language Models (LLMs)** to perform fortune-telling based on users' palm images.
 It leverages `llm-cpp-server` and `Lang-Segment-Anything (SAM-Lang)` to process hand images and generate insightful analyses.